 Plastics are abundant today.
 In many parts of the world, they are ubiquitous.
 They are very useful in many aspects of our lives, including medical treatments.
 While it's true that some plastics could be avoided, others are the best material that is currently available for a particular function.

 Some researchers are trying to create safer plastics.
-The creation of a plastic or a plastic substitute that has many applications and is also safe for the environment if it's discarded is a challenge.
+The creation of a plastic or a substitute material that has many applications and is also safe for the environment if it's discarded is a challenge.
 Nevertheless, the effort is very important.
 Plastics are so common in our lives that eliminating their use seems impossible.
-I think that plastic recycling and reuse and the use of safer substitutions whenever possible is vital, however.
+I think that recycling and reusing them and the use of safer substitutions whenever possible is vital, however.

-Plastic are made of polymers.
+Plastics are made of polymers.
 These are long chains consisting of repeating molecules known as monomers.
 Polyethylene, polypropylene, and polystyrene are common examples of plastics.
-Chemicals are added to plastics to improve properties such as flexibility or durability.
+Chemicals are added to the material to improve properties such as flexibility or durability.
 The additives are released into the environment as a plastic degrades.

 How Do Microplastics Form?